OUR TEAM

 <b>Dr. F. Ronald Denham</b>

-Throughout his career and in his capacity as WASRAG Chair, Ron Denham has supported a range of water and sanitation projects in Kenya, Ethiopia, Uganda, Ghana and India.
+Throughout his career and, in particular, in his capacity as Chairperson of WASRAG, Ron has supported a range of water and sanitation projects in Sub-Saharan Africa and India.
 A published author, Ron is also a recognized authority on logistics management, with a specialized focus in supply chain logistics and operations strategies.
-His consulting career spans five decades and he holds a M.B.A in Business Administration from SUNY at Buffalo and a B.Sc. and Ph.D. in Mechanical Engineering from The University of Newcastle-on-Tyne.
+He holds a M.B.A in Business Administration from SUNY at Buffalo and a B.Sc. and Ph.D. in Mechanical Engineering from The University of Newcastle-on-Tyne.

 -